 Whether carved, painted, or artfully arranged, pumpkins are one of the easiest and most popular autumn decorations.
 They can be much more than just decorative, however.
 In fact, they can transform into practical feeders for your feathered friends to enjoy in your backyard.
-Now that Halloween is over, why not repurpose your jack-o-lantern into something useful?
 And the best part—it’s super easy!